skhiggins/ra_guide/README.md

     2. Describe areas you can improve.
     3. Discuss things you'd like to grow into.
 3. An outline of other issues you'd like to discuss

+## iv.
+Keeping track of conference and presentation deadlines
+One important aspect of RA work is keeping track of deadlines related to presentations and grants.
+Professors must keep track of several deadlines:
+- Applications to dozens of conferences over the course of a single year to present their current work
+- Sending paper drafts to discussants on time
+- Preparing slides for presentations
+- Submitting grand deliverables

+Managing this manually is both time consuming and often leads to unwanted errors.
+I wrote a series of scripts ([remindR](https://github.com/clandinq/remindr)) to help project managers, researchers, research assistants and students keep track of deadlines related to academic projects.
+This system can send out four types of reminders:
+1. Future conference reminders.
+These are reminders to check if future conferences have announced details that would allow to track them (deadlines, submission links, and descriptions).
+2. Conference deadlines.
+Reminders to submit papers or abstracts to conferences.
+3. Upcoming presentations.
+Reminders for upcoming presentations, including slide submission deadlines.
+4. Grant deadlines.
+This can be useful both when applying for grants and when submitting grant deliverables.

+Follow the instructions on the repo to set up remindR in your computer.
+The system is easy to set up, works with Mac OS X and Windows, and can be constantly modified when we’re notified of new deadlines.
+Please confirm with Sean / other PIs whenever you add a deadline to one of the lists.
+Also, it is important to keep track of the log to see that the system is working smoothly, and raise an issue on GitHub whenever there is a coding issue.

 ## v.
 Generating different presentation versions
 When presenting papers in academic conferences, we will have to generate multiple versions of presentations with different lengths, changing which slides are included in the main presentation and which slides are sent to the appendix.
 The following system helps generate multiple versions of presentations while keeping them all up to date with the latest content and reducing the need for making manual changes: